GullyBurns/gullyburns.github.io/_posts/2020-05-03-Trolls_vs_Wizards.md

     * A key capabilty is tracking the provenance of knowledge: *What is the evidence that supports our argument that a given claim is true?*.
 This is an area of continuing, active research.
     * Creative methods for data visualization are becoming more common and more powerful.
-2. Within the climate change debate, previous attempts where scientists have adopted 'trollish' methods failed spectacularly.
+2. Attempts where scientists have adopted 'trollish' methods failed spectacularly.
-    * When researchers in England attempted to convert their scientific perspective into a political strategy, leaks of their emails that revealed their attempts to construct a robust and compelling poitical argument involved ham-fisted attempts to silence critics and steer the conversation.
+    * When climate researchers in England attempted to convert their scientific perspective into a political strategy, leaks of their emails that revealed their attempts to construct a robust and compelling poitical argument involved ham-fisted attempts to silence critics and steer the conversation.
 'Climategate' ensued, doing real and lasting harm both to the climate change debate and also to the credibility of